jrvdrahul/workflow/workflow/README.md

 1.reactjs
 2.reactstrap
-use of dummy data
+use of dummy data with redux state management

 steps to follow-:

+steps to follow->
-1. clone repo
+1.clone repo
-2. npm install
+2.npm install
-3. npm start
+3.npm start
-4. Basic register form( proper registration will not happen as not using backend or database)
-5. login with any email and password.
+4.Login with cred ->
+                    email:-  a@gmail.com
+                    password:-  abcd